Open-world evaluations for measuring frontier AI capabilities

 A collaborative project to systematically conduct open-world evaluations, with new experiments every 1–2 months across AI R&D, governance, and more.

 As AI systems become more capable, evaluators must accept tradeoffs between evaluations that are constrained and scalable, and evaluations that are noisy and realistic.
 Open-world evaluations represent one end of this spectrum.
+Each approach has real strengths and real limitations.

 Simple